vulkano-rs/vulkano/README.md

 ### macOS and iOS Specific Setup

+TLDR; In the best case, vulkano should work on macOS without having to take any further action, read on if you need more information or something goes wrong.

 Vulkan is not natively supported by macOS and iOS.
 However, there exists [MoltenVK](https://github.com/KhronosGroup/MoltenVK) a Vulkan implementation on top of Apple's Metal API.
 This allows vulkano to build and run on macOS and iOS platforms.

-The easiest way to get vulkano up and running on macOS is to install the [Vulkan SDK for macOS](https://vulkan.lunarg.com/sdk/home).
-To install the SDK so that Vulkano will find it and dynamically link with `libvulkan.dylib`:
+The Vulkan SDK for macOS also comes with the iOS framework.

+Note that as of writing, MoltenVK has some bugs that show up in the examples.
+Some minor modifications may be required as workarounds: see https://github.com/vulkano-rs/vulkano/pull/1027.
+The examples also do not work properly on macOS 10.11 and lower without workarounds due to MoltenVK's Metal backend not getting the required features until macOS 10.12.
+See https://github.com/vulkano-rs/vulkano/issues/1075 for workarounds.

+#### macOS and iOS Automatic Setup

 Vulkano will attempt to automatically download and install the latest Vulkan SDK for macOS.
-The sdk will be installed at `$HOME/.vulkan_sdk`.
+The SDK will be installed at `$HOME/.vulkan_sdk`.
-If you get an error the first time you run vulkano then you will need to source your `source ~/.bash_profile` or simply reopen your terminal.
-If you are not using bash as your shell you will need to manually add the following environment variables.
+If you are not using bash as your shell you will need to manually add the environment variables listed in step 2 of "macOS and iOS Manual Setup".

-If you would prefer a manual installation complete the following instructions before building vulkano.
+#### macOS and iOS Manual Setup

+Follow these steps to manually install the [Vulkan SDK for macOS](https://vulkan.lunarg.com/sdk/home) so that Vulkano will find it and dynamically link with `libvulkan.dylib`.

 1. Download the latest macOS release and unpack it somewhere, for the next step we'll assume that's `~/vulkan_sdk`.